Mad TV: Development

 The series satirized popular culture, with sketches parodying film, television and music.
 Sketches often featured celebrity impressions and occasionally contained political satire, and Fox executive Joe Earley called the series "an equal opportunity offender".
 Bruce Leddy became the show's director and supervising producer starting in 2000.
 After Mad TVs first season, Fox rarely promoted the series and frequently made budget cuts, with cast and crew members such as Debra Wilson and Bahr referring to the series as the "redheaded stepchild" of Fox.
-The Hollywood Reporters James Hibbard wrote prior to its cancellation that Mad TV had been "like a distant cousin of [Fox's] other programming" during its runtime; David Nevins, Fox's former executive vice president of programming, attributed the lack of promotion to Fox focusing on advertising its new prime time series instead.
+The Hollywood Reporters James Hibberd wrote prior to its cancellation that Mad TV had been "like a distant cousin of [Fox's] other programming" during its runtime; David Nevins, Fox's former executive vice president of programming, attributed the lack of promotion to Fox focusing on advertising its new prime time series instead.
 Fox executives and Mad TVs showrunners often shot down sketch ideas that were viewed admirably by the staff writers, who wanted the show to be "edgy".
 Mad TV was partially intended to compete with fellow late-night sketch comedy series Saturday Night Live, which, at the time of Mad TVs debut, was being poorly received by critics.
 However, SNL quickly bounced back and Mad TV typically trailed behind the show in ratings.

 In November 2008, Fox confirmed that Mad TVs 326th episode during its shortened 14th season would be its last, telling Salzman that the show was too expensive considering its ratings and time slot.
 By this point, it was the fourth longest-running Fox series after The Simpsons, Cops, and America's Most Wanted.
 Salzman said that he would be exploring the continuation of the show on another channel, possibly cable.
 In early 2009, the show was briefly moved to air after Talkshow with Spike Feresten, the show that normally followed MADtv, before being moved back.
 The series finale aired on May 16, 2009.
 It featured both new and old sketches and revolved around a fictional telethon called "Mad TV Gives Back".